What I Wish Someone Told Me BEFORE Taking Online Classes

 One of the most common questions asked on this topic is, "Are online classes easier?"
 Put simply, the answer is no.

 Opting for online courses over traditional courses is not the easy route for your education.
-It’s true that online courses offer you the flexibility to learn in your own time and space, but that doesn’t change the amount of work you put in.
-You still have the same amount of work—just without the formal classroom setting.
+It’s true that online courses offer more flexibility, but that doesn’t change the amount of work you put in.

 The flexibility of online classes can be extremely helpful to busy students, but that same freedom also creates additional pressures on those enrolled.
-The ball is in your court—meaning it’s up to you to avoid distractions and keep yourself on track.
+It’s up to you to avoid distractions and keep yourself on track.

 2. You may actually do better in online classes

-3. You’re going to need the technology AND the support to be successful
+3. You’re going to need technology and IT support to be successful

 4. You can make or break it with time management